mendix/docs/content/refguide/custom-settings.md

 ---
 title: "Runtime Customization"
 category: "Mendix Runtime"
-description: "Describes custom settings for server, log file, database, Amazon S3 storage service, Microsoft Azure, IBM Bluemix object storage, web client, and proxy server in Mendix."
+description: "Describes custom settings for server, log file, database, Amazon S3 storage service, IBM Cloud Object Storage, Microsoft Azure, IBM Bluemix object storage, web client, and proxy server in Mendix."
-tags: ["Runtime", "Customization", "Settings", "Configuration", "IBM Cloud", "Amazon S3", "Microsoft Azure", "Custom Settings", "Proxy", "studio pro"]
+tags: ["Runtime", "Customization", "Settings", "Configuration", "IBM Cloud", "Amazon S3", "IBM Cloud Object Storage", "Microsoft Azure", "Custom Settings", "Proxy", "studio pro"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---